seppmail/SEPPmail365/Readme.md

 **Synopsis:**
 Two connectors are required to route mail flow between the SEPPmail appliance
 and Exchange Online.
 This CmdLet will create the necessary connectors.

+The CmdLet resolves the SEPPmail-FQDN to check if the DNS entry is correct. **DNS-queries must NOT be done internally**, otherwise internal IP addresses may be used in Exchange Online config settings.

 **Parameter List:**
 `-SEPPmailFQDN [string] (mandatory)`